violapterin/dotfiles/notes/Solarized_and_other_color_schemes_for_Vim.md

     hi Normal guifg=#bac3c4

 To choose the triplet, one may want to see 256 native colors of the present terminal.
-Scripts such as `mgedmin/show-all-256-colors.py` is handy.
+Scripts such as `mgedmin/show-all-256-colors.py` in GitHub Gist is handy.

 Lastly, "Solarized" theme also makes console output too dim, as is the case of normal text in Vim.
 To change it, in `~/.bash_profile`, to the line `export PS1=` which sets you personal prompt, please append `\[\033[1;37m\]` (escape sequence for pure white in the ANSI palette) at the end.
 At this point, I am more than satisfied.